WHAT DOES IT ACTUALLY MEAN: DEEP TISSUE MASSAGE? AND IS IT IMPORTANT? YES! (health project99+)

 9. FOUR DRINKS: (C) THE EVENING VEGETABLES SOUP (health project99+)

-Summary: thanks to changing habits, by turning solid vegetables into soup, I now easily meet my daily vegetables target.
+Summary: by turning solid vegetables into soup, for six years I now easily meet my daily vegetables target.
 And my body is grateful for it.

 1. I don’t like vegetables...

 I’ve never been a fan of vegetables.
 I would tolerate only peas and maybe some carrots.
-They had to be covered in Dutch Apple Sauce (which is not healthy because of its high sugar content).
+They had to be covered in Dutch apple sauce (which is not healthy because of its high sugar content).
 Potatoes and especially French fries got a pass.
 They might count as veggies, but peeled and fried, they do not offer much health benefit.

 I have known all these years, of course, that vegetables should play a starring role in any healthy diet.
 My mother said a thing or two about it, if I remember correctly.
-But, willpower is essential for any lifestyle change and about these green, red and white things the motivation was just lacking.
+Willpower is essential for any lifestyle change.
+The motivation to eat these green, red, orange and white things was just lacking.
 I will write about the importance of will power (and the lack of it) in another blog.

-2. But
+2. But…….

 About six years ago, my wife decided she’d had enough of my veggie aversion.
 She started making vegetable soup, using fresh or frozen vegetables only.
 A blend of persuasion and gentle insistence managed to get me to eat it daily.
 It was a brilliant move and since then, I haven’t looked back.
 Vegetables are now an integral part of my diet, and the numbers from my annual health tests show the benefits. *(For context, biomarkers are biological molecules that indicate normal or abnormal processes or conditions in the body.)

-5. More about vegetables
+3. More about vegetables

 I enjoy incorporating a variety of vegetables into my meals.
 I include red beets, broccoli, spinach, carrots, cauliflower, pumpkin, and sweet potatoes.
 I like to spice things up with a bit of celery or leek—I would use onions, but I’m unfortunately allergic.
 Instead of combining all these vegetables at once, I prefer selecting a mix that suits my needs.
 Not always a culinary success, by the way, but that is part of the process.
 Healthy they always are!